Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 * @Returns:
   The return value will be ignored.

-A standalone parameter decorator can do few things, it's always be used to record information which can be used by other decorators.
+A standalone parameter decorator can't do much.
+It's typically used to record information which can be used by other decorators.

 # Combination

 For some complex cases,
 we may need to use different types of decorators together.
 For instance,
-if we want to add not only static type checker, but also run-time type checker for our api.
+if we wanted to add both a static type checker and a run-time type checker for our api.

 There are 3 steps to implement the feature:

-1. Mark the parameters needed to be validated
-(since the parameter decorators evaluate before the method decorators).
+1. Mark the parameters that need to be validated (since the parameter decorators evaluate before the method decorators).
 2. Change the value of descriptor of the method, run the parameter validators before the method, throw error if failed.